RohanVDvivedi/TupleIndexer/README.md

 # Row oriented Tuple Indexer
-A c library that enables you to build page_lists (doubly linkedlist of data pages), hash_table (a hash index), bplus_tree (a b+ tree index) for your data, over a data store accessible in fixed sized pages (either persistent or non-persistent store).
+A c library that enables you to build a bplus_tree (a b+ tree) for your data, over a data store accessible in fixed sized pages (either persistent or non-persistent store).
+The tuple is laid out as per specifications of SimpleTupleStorageModel library.

 ## Setup instructions
 **Install dependencies :**